PublISHED ON 04 September 2018

 On October 3rd, the Swedish Research Council in collaboration with NordForsk and Nordic e-Infrastructure Collaboration arranged a workshop on the topic of good data management.
 The focus was strategic work on data management issues, enhancing FAIRnes...

 Published 23 August 2018

-How far have the Nordic countries come when it comes to addressing open science?
+How far have the Nordic countries reached when it comes to addressing open science?
 What incentives and rewards are needed to engage scientists to openly share their research?
 And how do we involve other parts of society more closely in research?
-These ...
+The...

 Published 30 April 2018